microsoftgraph/microsoft-graph-docs.pt-BR/concepts/workbook-best-practice.md

 }
 ```

-### <a name="step-4-close-the-session-after-all-the-requests-are-completed"></a>Etapa 4: fechar a sessão após todas as solicitações serem concluídas
+### <a name="step-4-close-the-session-after-all-the-requests-are-completed"></a>Etapa 4: fechar a sessão depois que todas as solicitações são concluídas

 #### <a name="request"></a>Solicitação